stream-innovations/medusa-plugin-streampay/README.md

-## Introduction to Stream Payment Plugins:
+## Introduction to Stream Medusa Payment Plugin:

 #### Receive payments on your Medusa applications using StreamPay.